la10736/rstest/README.md

 ## More

 Is that all?
-Not yet!
+Not quite yet!

 A fixture can be injected by another fixture and they can be called using just some of its arguments.